nordeim/saas-platform/docs/prompt-kimiok-improve-PRD.md

 - Treat **PRD-d-3 as your infrastructure layer** (models, config, monitoring)
 - Treat **PRD-q-3 as your domain logic layer** (GST, UEN, compliance)
 - Execute the **Strict Merge Strategy** with validation testing
-- Conduct **regulatory review** with Singapore legal counsel before Week 4

-I am prepared to assist with any phase of implementation, from code generation to test suite development to deployment automation.

-**What would you like to tackle first?**